javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/article.md

 Increment/decrement can be applied only to a variable.
 An attempt to use it on a value like `5++` will give an error.
 ```

-Operators `++` and `--` can be put both after and before the variable.
+Operators `++` and `--` can be placed both after and before the variable.

-When the operator goes after the variable, it is called a "postfix form": `counter++`.
-The "prefix form" is when the operator stands before the variable: `++counter`.
+- When the operator goes after the variable, it is called a "postfix form": `counter++`.
+- The "prefix form" is when the operator stands before the variable: `++counter`.

 Both of these records do the same: increase `i` by `1`.

 Is there any difference?
-Yes, but we can see it if we use the result of `++/--`.
+Yes, but we can only see it if we use the retured value of `++/--`.

+Let's clarify.
 As we know, all operators return a value.
 Increment/decrement is not an exception here.
 The prefix form returns the new value, while the postfix form returns the old value (prior to increment/decrement).

 Let's see the examples: